quicwg/ops-drafts/draft-ietf-quic-manageability.md

 see also {{?RFC7605}} section 5.

-While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}}), this method of recognizing QUIC traffic is NOT RECOMMENDED.
-First, it only provides one bit of information and is quite prone to collide with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
-Second, this feature of the wire image is not invariant
-{{QUIC-INVARIANTS}} and may change in future versions of the protocol, or even be negotiated during the handshake via the use of transport parameters.
+While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}} and section 17 of {{QUIC-TRANSPORT}}), this method of recognizing QUIC traffic is NOT RECOMMENDED.
+First, it only provides one bit of information and is prone to collision with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
+Second, this feature of the wire image is not invariant {{QUIC-INVARIANTS}} and may change in future versions of the protocol, or even be negotiated during the handshake via the use of transport parameters.

 Even though transport parameters transmitted in the client initial are obserable by the network, they cannot be modified by the network without